 Crème Pâtissière is a thick cream that has the consistency of a pudding or a custard.
 Made out of Milk, Egg Yolks, Sugar and a Flour, it is a classic French Recipe that is often used to fill cakes and baked goods.

 The Milk is thickened with the Egg Yolks and the Flour (or Starch) in a pot on the stove.
-Pastry Cream is often flavoured with Vanilla, but can be made with many different flavouring ingredients such as Coffee Powder, Lemon or Chocolate.
+Pastry Cream is often flavoured with Vanilla, but can be made with many different flavouring ingredients such as Coffee Powder, Pistachio, Lemon or Chocolate.

 The most famous way of using Pastry Cream is in Choux Pastries such as Eclairs, Choux au Craquelin or Choux à la Crème (Cream Puffs).
 This custard can also be used to fill Tart Crust like for these my Strawberry Tartlets and Mini Fruit Tarts.